ISO/IEC 7816: 7816-4: Organization, security and commands for interchange

 It does not cover the internal implementation within the card or the outside world.

 ISO/IEC 7816-4:2020 is independent of the physical interface technology, and applies equally to contact cards, proximity cards and vicinity cards.

 7816-5: Registration of application providers

 Created in 1995, updated in 2004.
+This part is maintained by Danish Standards.

 According to its abstract, ISO/IEC 7816-5 defines how to use an application identifier to ascertain the presence of and/or perform the retrieval of an application in a card.